 Improve HIV care quality using quality of life measures

-- to be relevant for people with HIV, and
+- Relevant for people living with HIV

 Using PROMs (such as PozQoL) in with patients and clients helps service providers:

-- make their practice more person centred;
+- Make their practice more person centred

-- make better decisions,
+- Make better decisions

-- improve patient-clinician communication,
+- Improve patient-clinician communication

-- identify and address problems related to quality of life,
+- Identify and address problems related to quality of life

-- better understand patient experiences of HIV treatment,
+- Better understand patient experiences of HIV treatment

-- focus on and address the patient’s current needs.
+- Focus on and address the patient’s current needs

 PROM results from multiple people can also help services to:

-- monitor client wellbeing,
+- Monitor client wellbeing

-- evaluate the impact of their programs and interventions
+- Evaluate the impact of their programs and interventions

 This information can, in turn, inform structural and service-level changes, such as:

-- better resource allocation and efficiency,
+- Better resource allocation and efficiency

-Person-centred values are increasingly important in HIV care
+Person-centred values in HIV care

-“Keeping people healthy and alive through person-centred and holistic care” is one of the World Health Organization’s critical areas for fast-track action in their Global Health Sector Strategy on HIV.
+Person-centred values are increasingly important in HIV care.
+‘Keeping people healthy and alive through person-centred and holistic care’ is one of the World Health Organization’s critical areas for fast-track action in their Global Health Sector Strategy on HIV.

 As people grow older, their care needs change.
-Improved HIV treatments mean more people with HIV are living longer, healthier lives.
+Improved HIV treatments mean more people living with HIV are living longer, healthier lives.
 It also means that there are fewer new transmissions.
-As a result, the population of people with HIV is ageing.
+As a result, the population of people living with HIV is ageing.

 Increasingly, people ageing with HIV will need access to integrated, holistic, person-centred care.
 They will not only need their HIV-related needs met.
 They will also need services that can meet the wide range of health-related needs of any diverse, ageing population.

-Moreover, services that do not specialise in HIV care — for example the aged care sector — will need to be able to provide high quality care to older people living with HIV without stigma or judgement.
+Moreover, services that do not specialise in HIV care — for example, the aged care sector — will need to be able to provide high-quality care to older people living with HIV without stigma or judgement.

-- Measuring quality of life among people with HIV
+- Improving quality of life